 About Raymond L Wheeler, DMin

 I use my retirement to befriend leaders.
 I know firsthand the joys, sorrows, crises, successes, and failures accompanying the act of leading.
-More importantly, I realized how I led and how they led significantly impacted whether people discovered purpose and meaning in life and work.
+More importantly, I realized how my leadership significantly impacted people discovering purpose and meaning in life and work.

-I became intrigued with the power of good leaders and the devastation engendered by mediocre and bad leaders.
-So, during my mid-career graduate program, I shifted my focus to look at leadership in every venue where people work.
+I became intrigued with the power of good leaders and the devastation engendered by mediocre and toxic leaders.
+So, during my mid-career graduate program, I shifted my focus to leadership in every venue where people work.
 The focus has taken me into different industries to learn and test what I observed about leaders.IMG_7579

 I became an executive coach and leadership development specialist.
 I have conducted social research for large and small organizations designed to explain why certain behaviors routinely occur.
 I work with leaders in business and the non-profit world.
-Being in these different settings confirms how important it is to employee morale/engagement and organizational outputs to have good leadership.
-I enjoy helping women and men leverage their strengths, discover the power of spirituality, expand their leadership capacity, and exercise awareness of how their personal style impacts those around them.
+Being in these different settings confirms the importance of good leadership to employee morale/engagement and organizational outputs.
+It also helped me define what good followership means to leadership success and organizational flourishing.
+I enjoy helping women and men leverage their strengths, discover the power of spirituality, expand their emotional capacity, and exercise awareness of how their style impacts those around them.

 2 Replies to “About Raymond L Wheeler, DMin”